Bill Walczak: Career

 In early 2011, he became president of Steward Carney Hospital in Dorchester.
 In April 2012, he left the position.
 An article in the Boston Globe speculated that Walczak's activist background did not fit with the ethos of the private company, Steward Health Care System, that owned the hospital.
 Walczak had proposed a three-year plan which required additional financial investment from Steward.
 Steward claimed Walczak had resigned, though Walczak denied this.

-He is currently vice president of community relations at Shawmut Design and Construction.
+He was formerly vice president of community relations at Shawmut Design and Construction.

 Walczak is the founding president of the Massachusetts Nonprofit Network.

 Walczak is the chairman of STRIVE, a job training program located in Dorchester; and is a member of the Executive Advisory Council for WBUR Radio.
 He was co-founder of Codman Academy Charter Public School and is a Senior Fellow at the Boston University Institute for Nonprofit Management and Leadership, a Barr Foundation Fellow, a board member of the Massachusetts Business Alliance for Education, advisory board of the Boston Landmarks Orchestra, and the advisory council of the Haiti Fund at the Boston Foundation, among others.

-Run for mayor
+2013 Boston mayoral campaign

 Walczak announced his candidacy on April 7, 2013, at which time he was the seventh person to announce a bid for Boston mayor.
-He finished ninth in the primary election with 3% of the vote.
+He finished ninth in the nonpartisan primary election with 3% of the vote.